 You can also install various special tools on the universal version, including a hand manipulator for neutralizing explosive items and clearing obstacles.

-At the TADTE (Taipei Aerospace & Defense Technology Exhibition) exhibition, the Taiwan Ministry of Defense presented a new remotely controlled vehicle (DUM) designed to increase the survivability and firepower of the Taiwanese army units.
+At the TADTE (Taipei Aerospace & Defense Technology Exhibition), the Taiwan Ministry of Defense presented a new remotely controlled vehicle (RMS) designed to increase the survivability and firepower of the Taiwanese army.

 The RCLCV (Remote-Controlled Light Combat Vehicle) light remote-controlled combat vehicle prototype, developed by the 209 military plant in collaboration with Cheng Shu University, is designed to provide support for units in combat operations and can be deployed as part of a motorized infantry unit from the CM-32 Cloud armored personnel carrier Leopard.

 The developers presented two different options, based on the tracked all-terrain vehicle chassis weighing 200 kg.
 The first is an armament platform to support near fires, and the second is designed to perform dangerous combat missions, for example, neutralizing explosive objects, detecting mines and evacuating casualties.

 The fire support option has a stabilized support that can take on a variety of weapons, including the 5,56-mm light machine gun M249, the local-made 7,62-mm machine gun T74, and the 12,7-mm heavy machine gun QCB.
 To combat vehicles, you can install a light anti-tank grenade launcher M72 or a French lightweight APILAS grenade launcher on a DUM.

 In addition to the main armament, the fire support machine is also equipped with a built-in day / night camera system and a laser rangefinder, which transmit live video and tactical data to the operator console.